McStasMcXtrace/McCode/INSTALL-McStas-3.x/Linux/debian/README.md

 ## Install McStas 3.2 On Debian class systems (including Ubuntu, mint etc.):
+The packages have been tested to work correctly on Ubuntu 22.04 and Debian 11.

 # Add the McCode repository
 After following the below steps your package manager should now be aware of mcstas